-Why is this the case?
-Because the former company isn’t likely to get business from an individual making a sizable furniture purchase more than once a year, in all likelihood, whereas the latter organization may see repeat customers return to buy again within weeks or even days of their most recent purchase.
+Because the former company isn’t likely to get business from an individual making a sizable furniture purchase more than once a year, whereas the latter organization may see a repeat customer spend again within weeks or even days of their most recent purchase.

 Factoring in your business model with your CLV formula

-The more you understand your distinct business model, the better your machine learning predictive modeling efforts will provide relevant, detailed, and timely insights about your entire customer base you can use to continuously enhance your overall customer lifetime value.
+The more you understand your business model, the better your machine learning predictive modeling efforts will provide relevant, detailed, and timely insights about your entire customer base you can use to continuously enhance your overall customer lifetime value.

 Creating new customer segments based on CLV models